 Do Narcissists Get Jealous When You Move On?

-Remember, narcissists need a supply of attention and admiration to maintain their self-esteem.
+A relationship with a narcissist can be a bumpy ride.
+And leaving one can be just as difficult.
+Remember, narcissists, need a supply of attention and admiration to maintain their self-esteem.
 They also often see relationships in a transactional way – that is, in terms of what they can get out of them.
 So if they are in a relationship with you, it is likely that this is because they are still getting their narcissistic supply from you.
 If you leave them, you are cutting off that supply.

 This is not the same thing as jealousy, but if you were leaving to be with another person, that could quite possibly trigger jealousy, just as it would in any other person.

 Whether the narcissist gets jealous when you move on or not, the response may be very similar in any case.
 As Dr. Judith Orloff of the University of California told The Independent, if you do decide to move on, expect pleading, manipulation, and promises to change (all likely to be tricks, Dr. Orloff says).
 They may even become abusive.